Generic Name: clonazepam

 Patients, their caregivers, and families should be counseled that AEDs, including Klonopin, may increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Behaviors of concern should be reported immediately to healthcare providers.Pregnancy

-Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy with Klonopin (see WARNINGS: Pregnancy Risks).
+Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy with Klonopin (see PRECAUTIONS: Pregnancy).
 Patients should be encouraged to enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry if they become pregnant.
 This registry is collecting information about the safety of antiepileptic drugs during pregnancy.
 To enroll, patients can call the toll free number 1-888-233-2334 (see PRECAUTIONS: Pregnancy).Nursing

-Patients should be advised not to breastfeed an infant if they are taking Klonopin.Concomitant Medication
+Patients should be advised to notify their physician if they are breastfeeding or intend to breastfeed during therapy.Concomitant Medication

 Patients should be advised to inform their physicians if they are taking, or plan to take, any prescription or over-the-counter drugs, since there is a potential for interactions.Alcohol